OpenROV/openrov-software/README.md

 Getting started
 ---------------

-**If you just getting started and wan't to have working environment for the OpenROV Cokpit, we recommend that you start with using our ready made [OpenROV disk Image](https://github.com/OpenROV/openrov-image/blob/master/README.md)!**
+**If you just getting started and want to have working environment for the OpenROV Cockpit, we recommend that you start with using our ready made [OpenROV disk Image](https://github.com/OpenROV/openrov-image/blob/master/README.md)!**

 Introduction
 ------------